rusefi/rusefi_documentation/HOWTO-Start-An-Engine.md

 # Performing A First Start On A New rusEFI install

-    **This page is a work in progress and will be completed in the coming months, please bear with us**
+    **This page is a work in progress and will be completed as time allows, please bear with us**

 One of the toughest aspects of any new ECU install is the first start of a new engine.
 It is an issue a lot of users find so hopefully this comprehensive first start guide will help but clarifying the purpose of the settings and providing some best practice procedures.